 top of page

-Who are Mentors?
 Like you, Mentors are Curvy Girls who sought out peer support during the early teen years of their scoliosis journeys.
 They each started CG Chapters in their local communities.
-Now they continue in the CG spirit of giving back by providing support and guidance to CG Chapter Leaders around the world. (not pictured Katelyn, Bridget, Emily, Marie, Gabrielle)
+Now, they continue in the CG spirit of giving back by providing support and guidance to CG Chapter Leaders around the world.

 Olivia